-- 3.1.1.
-Stress testing is fundamental to the risk management framework for a CCP.
-Credit and liquidity stress tests help the CCP determine whether it is maintaining sufficient prefunded financial resources pursuant to Key Consideration 4 of Principle 4 and Key Consideration 4 of Principle 7.22 Furthermore, as described in Section 6, the results of these stress tests inform the CCP, including the board, when it is deciding whether additional prefunded financial resources should be maintained beyond the minimum requirements in the PFMI.
-The PFMI also sets certain expectations for the scope and frequency of credit and liquidity stress testing by a CCP. - 3.1.2.
-For credit stress tests, Key Consideration 5 of Principle 4 calls for a CCP to "determine the amount and regularly test the sufficiency of its total financial resources available ... through rigorous stress testing," while Key Consideration 6 of Principle 4 notes that: "In conducting [credit risk] stress testing, a CCP should consider the effect of a wide range of relevant stress scenarios in terms of both defaulters' positions and possible price changes in liquidation periods.
-Scenarios should include relevant peak historic price volatilities, shifts in other market factors such as price determinants and yield curves, multiple defaults over various time horizons, simultaneous pressures in funding and asset markets, and a spectrum of forward-looking stress scenarios in a variety of extreme but plausible market conditions." - 3.1.3. liquidity stress tests, Key Consideration 9 of Principle 7 establishes an expectation for a CCP to conduct such tests, recognising that stress scenarios should encompass the characteristics listed above for credit stress tests and "should also take into account the design and operation of the FMI, include all entities that might pose material liquidity risks to the FMI (such as settlement banks, nostro agents, custodian banks, liquidity providers, and linked FMIs), and where appropriate, cover a multiday period". - 3.1.4.
-The challenges of stress testing are identifying the credit and liquidity risks to which a CCP could be exposed, constructing a range of stress scenarios that adequately capture potential future extreme but plausible market conditions, and using these scenarios to derive suitable measures of the CCP's aggregate credit and liquidity exposures and resources available to absorb these exposures, and evaluating the adequacy of its financial and liquid resources.
-It is also important for a CCP to regularly perform additional analysis that looks beyond the results of its daily stress tests.
+3.1.1.
+Stress testing is fundamental to the risk-management framework of a CCP.
+Credit and liquidity stress tests help the CCP determine whether it is maintaining sufficient prefunded financial resources pursuant to Key Consideration 4 of Principle 4 and sufficient qualifying liquid resources pursuant to Key Consideration 4 of Principle 7.28 Furthermore, as described in Section 4 (coverage), the results of these stress tests inform the CCP, including the board, when it is deciding whether additional prefunded financial resources should be maintained beyond the minimum standards in the PFMI.
+The PFMI also set certain expectations for the scope and frequency of stress testing for both credit and liquidity exposures by a CCP.

+3.1.2.
+For credit stress tests, Key Consideration 5 of Principle 4 calls for a CCP to "determine the amount and regularly test the sufficiency of its total financial resources available ... through rigorous stress testing", while Key Consideration 6 of Principle 4 notes that "[i]n conducting [credit risk] stress testing, a CCP should consider the effect of a wide range of relevant stress scenarios in terms of both defaulters' positions and possible price changes in liquidation periods.
+Scenarios should include relevant peak historic price volatilities, shifts in other market factors such as price determinants and yield curves, multiple defaults over various time horizons, simultaneous pressures in funding and asset markets, and a spectrum of forward-looking stress scenarios in a variety of extreme but plausible market conditions."

+3.1.3.
+For liquidity stress tests, Key Consideration 9 of Principle 7 establishes an expectation for a CCP to conduct such tests, recognising that stress scenarios should encompass the characteristics listed above for credit stress tests and "should also take into account the design and operation of the FMI, include all entities that might pose material liquidity risks to the FMI (such as settlement banks, nostro agents, custodian banks, liquidity providers, and linked FMIs), and where appropriate, cover a multiday period".

+3.1.4.
+Designing an effective stress-testing framework involves: identifying the credit and liquidity risks to which a CCP could be exposed; constructing a range of stress scenarios that adequately capture potential future extreme but plausible market conditions; using these scenarios to derive suitable measures of the CCP's aggregate credit and liquidity exposures and the financial resources and liquid resources available to absorb these exposures; and evaluating the adequacy of the CCP's financial resources and liquid resources.
 Accordingly, this section sets out guidance with respect to stress testing on: the structure of credit and liquidity stress-testing frameworks; the identification of risks; the development of extreme but plausible scenarios; and the calculation and aggregation of stress test results.
-Additional guidance is provided on a CCP's analysis of stress-testing scenarios, models, and underlying parameters and assumption. - 3.1.5.
+Further guidance is provided on a CCP's nalysis of stress-testing scenarios, models, and underlying parameters and assumptions.

+3.1.5.
 The guidance below is intended to set clear expectations for the rigour of the credit and liquidity stress tests called for in the PFMI, as appropriate to the systemic importance of CCPs.
+It does not set prescriptive requirements, or aim to provide a definition of terms such as "extreme but plausible".
+Rather, it aims to elaborate on the key matters for consideration identified in the PFMI that CCPs should take into account in establishing their stress-testing frameworks.